 8. Ultimately, if their own countries fail to deal with bad leaders then the International Criminal Court (the ICC – more on that here

 ) is the right place to put them - whichever country they are from.
 They should be put on trial for their crimes, preferably without delay.
-However, this global Court can only try suspects on a limited range of cases : war crimes, genocide or crimes against humanity.
-The crime of ‘aggression’ may soon be added to this list (subject to enough member countries agreeing to it).
+However, this global Court can only try suspects on a limited range of cases : War Crimes,

 9. However, this global Court is really still in its infancy (more here